jonwoodring/ucsc-17-07-02/ideas.md

   - VisIt
 - Develop and deploy a web-enabled visualization of some data of interest
   - Dynamic data that it pulls from web sources
+- Add ParaView and/or VTK inline plotting in Jupyter
+- Add ParaView and/or VTK inline plotting in RMarkdown/RStudio